openhab/openhab-addons/bundles/org.openhab.binding.entsoe/README.md

 ## Thing Configuration

 To access the ENTSO-E Transparency Platform API, users need a **security token** for authentication and authorization.
-This token ensure secure access to the platform's data and services.
+This token ensures secure access to the platform's data and services.
 For detailed instructions on obtaining this token, you can refer to the [ENTSO-E API Guide 2.
 Authentication and Authorisation](https://transparency.entsoe.eu/content/static_content/Static%20content/web%20api/Guide.html#_authentication_and_authorisation).

 Mandatory parameters of the Thing are security token and area.
-Optional parameters are historic days and resolution
+Optional parameters are historic days, resolution, availability hour for day ahead spot prices and request timeout.

-Thing can be added in graphical user interface of openHAB or manually within a things file.

 ### `entsoe` Thing Configuration